 by Francesca Panseri

-In 1942 Peggy Guggenheim and Max Ernst welcomed John Cage (1912–92) and his wife Xenia Andreyevna Kashevaroff to their New York home.
-The time together was intense, though short-lived, and filled with art, music and parties.
-When Cage refused Guggenheim’s invitation to hold a concert in her museum-gallery Art of This Century, due to a previous engagement with the Museum of Modern Art, she severed the relationship.
-However, they would not remain estranged forever and would later reconcile.
+In 1942 Peggy Guggenheim and Max Ernst welcomed John Cage (1912–92) and his wife Xenia Andreyevna Kashevaroff in their New York home.
+The time they spent together was intense, though short-lived, and filled with art, music and parties.
+When Cage refused Guggenheim’s invitation to hold a concert in her museum-gallery, Art of This Century, due to a previous engagement with the Museum of Modern Art, she severed the relationship.
+However, they eventually reconciled.

 In 1960 they were together in Venice and Japan.
 According to Guggenheim: